Caesars Palace: Architecture

-Water is heavily used for at least 18 fountains throughout—the casino resort uses over 240 million gallons a year.
+Water is heavily used for at least 18 fountains: the casino resort uses over 240 million gallons a year.
 A 20 ft high statue of Julius Caesar hailing a taxi lies in the driveway leading to the entrance, and there are replicas of Rape of the Sabine Women and statues of Venus and David which greet guests as they arrive.
 Near the entrance is a four-faced, eight-handed Brahma shrine which weighs four tons.
 It was made in Bangkok, Thailand, with a casting ceremony on November 25, 1983, according to the inscription on it.
 A multimillion-dollar renovation of the main entrance began in July 2021, and was finished seven months later.
 It includes a domed ceiling and a 15-foot statue of Augustus.